 During his three years with them, Jesus had given them many precious gifts:

-- The proof of his divinity in miracles (John 14:11) to reassure them and build faith.
+- The proof of His divinity in miracles (John 14:11) to reassure them and build their faith.

 - The sacrifice of His body and blood (Matthew 26:26) to pay the debt for their sins.

-- The witness of His resurrection in order to confirm all His promises (Matthew 28:18-20).
+- The witness of His resurrection in order to confirm all of His promises (Matthew 28:18-20).